-15.5 The GM Mayor as Police and Crime Commissioner has the ability to propose an increase to the Police precept by up to £10 in 2020/21.
-Following a period of consultation with residents, the Mayor proposed the Mayoral Police and Crime Commissioner Precept to the Police and Crime Panel on 31 January 2019.
-The proposal was to increase the precept by the full allowable £10 per household in 2020/21 to set an overall Band D precept of £208.30.
-The revised precept will be formally considered at the GMCA budget setting meeting on 14 February 2020.
+The GM Mayor as Police and Crime Commissioner has the ability to propose an increase to the Band D Police precept by up to £10 in 2020/21.
+Following a period of consultation with residents across Greater Manchester, the Mayor proposed the Mayoral Police and Crime Commissioner Precept to the Police and Crime Panel on 31 January 2019.
+The proposal was to increase the Band D precept by the full allowable £10 per household in 2020/21 to set an overall Band D precept of £208.30.
+The GM Police budget and the £10 increase to the Band D precept were confirmed by the Mayor at the GMCA meeting of 14 February 2020.